marczaku/105-unity-game-development/README.md

 Swap the Pairs every other day, and make sure to work with every single team member of your team!

-DO NOT
-- Work alone, at your own pace! - You need to learn to communicate and discuss.
+❌ Work alone, at your own pace!\
+✅ Learn to communicate and discuss.
 It's the best way of improving code quality and team quality!

-- Stick with the same team members every day! - You should get to know each other and learn, whom it is easier to work with, learn to work with people that might not be so easy to work with and give each other feedback and the chance to improve!
+❌ Stick with the same team members every day!\
+✅ Get to know each other and learn, whom it is easier to work with, learn to work with people that might not be so easy to work with and give each other feedback and the chance to improve!

-- Commit when everything is perfect! - That's impossible to collaborate with, due to Merge Conflicts!
+❌ Commit after days, when everything is perfect!\
+✅ Commit regularly, work iteratively (Get parts of a feature working, then improve)

+### A Few more Tips
+Don't work on the same Scenes, Prefabs or Scripts at the same time
+- Create several smaller Scripts
+- Create several smaller Prefabs
+- Communicate who's working on what

+Use Unity's Input Manager for Input
+- Configure the Input and use `Input.GetAxis` and `Input.GetButton(Down/Up)`

+Most Game Mechanics can be implemented through a Combination of:
+- Physics: RigidBody, Collider, Trigger
+- Unity Event Methods: Start, Update, OnCollisionEnter, OnTriggerEnter, FixedUpdate
+- GameObjects: Instantiate, Destroy, SetActive
+- Components: AddComponent, Destroy
+- Scenes: LoadScene

+Don't Google for solutions right away
+- Companies hire Problem-Solvers
+- Googling is a good and important tool as a back-up when stuck
+- But you wouldn't Google the Solution to a Sudoku before trying to solve it yourself first, would you?
+- Exception: MiniMap, Traffic, NPCs

 ## Basic Requirements:
 A build of the Game is uploaded to [itch.io](https://itch.io)